top of page

 Occupational Therapy Evaluation

-• Developmental assessment with the child
+• In-depth developmental assessment conducted with the child.

-• 1 hour for children 0-23 months
+• 1 hour for children aged 0-23 months.

-• 3 hours for adolescents (secondary school)
+• 3 hours for adolescents (secondary school).

 Occupational Therapy